Mental health continuum of care

 Inclusive development

-Primary Health Tasmania is committed to an inclusive development process for the new commissioning model.
+Primary Health Tasmania is committed to an inclusive development process for the new service model.

 We believe the best outcomes are achieved when the development of new models is collaborative.

-Along with our external consultant Scyne, we will be engaging with a wide range of stakeholders, including those with lived experience.
+Throughout this project, we are engaging with a wide range of stakeholders – including service providers and people with lived experience.
 This will ensure our approach is not only comprehensive but also holds true to the experiences of those impacted by our services.

 Get in touch

-If you have any questions about this project, or would like to get involved, please send us an email.
+If you have any questions about this project, please send us an email.